3. The Basics of PHP

 declare(strict_types=1);

-// results returned by a function
+// results rendered by a function

 list($res1, $res2, $res3) = f1(10);